d-EURO/documentation/README.md

 ## Technical Architecture

 The Decentralized Euro system consists of a set of smart contracts on Ethereum mainnet.
 The two token contracts serves as a foundation for everything else.
-The dEURO can have an arbitrary number of contracts that have the power to mint and burn dEURO.
-Anyone can propose new such contracts and once they passed the governance process, they can start minting and buringn dEURO.
+The Decentralized Euro can have an arbitrary number of contracts that have the power to mint and burn Decentralized Euro.
+Anyone can propose new such contracts and once they passed the governance process, they can start minting and buringn Decentralized Euro.
 Today, there are two such contracts.
 One is a simple bridge to bootstrap the Decentralized Euro based on the existing CryptoEuro (xEURO).
 The other is a contract named minting hub that serves as the central point to manage all debt positions.
 The nDEPS token has built-in governance features and holds the equity capital of the system.